 In television George has worked on award-winning programmes from Smack the Pony to Horrible Histories, taking in everything from The Weakest Link to Mock the Week to Panorama.
 He also enjoys the challenge of work as a script editor and storyliner – most recently on Kindle Entertainment/CBBC’s Hank Zipzer - bringing an understanding of a writer’s thought-process to the job of ensuring the best possible scripts are delivered on time.

 George wrote puzzle-adventure Jacob Jones and the Bigfoot Mystery and was narrative designer on Book of Potions from J.K.
 Rowling.
 He has particular skill in dealing with the challenges of peripheral-based gaming, having worked on series such as Eyepet and Buzz! as well as Book of Potions in addition to developing new narratives for VR gaming.

-George’s work for corporate clients has seen him combining the skills he acquired as a barrister – particularly the ability to understand a brief fully and quickly and to communicate complex ideas simply and accessibly – with his comedy-writing skills to help clients impart information entertainingly and memorably.
+George’s work for corporate clients has seen him bring together the skills he acquired as a barrister – particularly the ability to understand a brief fully and quickly and to communicate complex ideas simply and accessibly – with his comedy-writing to help clients impart information entertainingly and memorably.

 When not writing, George enjoys books, music, theatre, film and, much to his astonishment, jogging.